ManuelGehl/molecule_solubility/README.md

 ## Error analysis

-For the error analysis, residuals were calculated as the difference between the predicted and true solubility of the stacking model (**Fig. 7**).
+For the error analysis, residuals were calculated as the difference between the predicted and true solubility of the voting model (**Fig. 7**).
 The parity plot shows that most prediction-label pairs are close to the identity line, indicating accurate predictions.
 The model performs best for compounds with solubility around -2, reflecting the dataset's composition.
 However, predictions deviate more for compounds with higher or very low solubility.
 This suggests the model could improve with a more uniform dataset or by training separate models for different solubility ranges and combining them in an ensemble.

 <br></br>
 <img src=figures/parity_plot.png>